Vyral/gary-jacklin-recruiting/_posts/2019-08-05-lead-series-part-1-lead-generation.md

 {% include youtube.html %}

-<center>Today marks the first part of a four-series in which I’ll discuss tips to help with lead generation, conversion, follow-up, and marketing.
-We’ll begin with lead generation.</center>
+<center><em>Today marks the first part of a four-series in which I&rsquo;ll discuss tips to help with lead generation, conversion, follow-up, and marketing.
+We&rsquo;ll begin with lead generation.</em></center>

+&nbsp;

 Oftentimes, all we get from a potential lead is a simple email.
 At that stage, they’re not yet even a lead, but rather just a suspect. **In order for them to actually become a lead, you need to register them in your database**—ask them for a name, phone number, and email address.
 In the age of the internet, why do you need their phone number?
 Well, nowadays, everyone has a cell phone, meaning you’ll be able to reach them all day any day.